OpenStarscape/starscape-protocol/chprops.md

 Subscribe to receive updates on the value of certain properties until unsubscribed.

+* `id`: Number; unique identifier for the message, for use in the server's `status` response.
+Value may be reused once `status` is received.
 * `object`: Number; identifier of the object with the property.
 * `properties`: String list; the properties to subscribe to.

+The server may refuse to allow subscribing the property.

 ### `unsubscribe`